This post may contain affiliate links. Read my full disclosure policy.

-Farmers Market Vegetable Soup – a simple healthy vegetable soup recipe that is easy to make and loaded up healing nutrients- a great way to use up all those farmer’s market veggies!
-Great for Sunday meal prep!
-Make it on the stovetop or in an Instant Pot.
-Video included.
+This Vegetable Soup Recipe is ultra-nourishing and wholesome, made with fresh farmers’ market veggies.
+A simple, healthy soup that is easy to make and loaded up with healing nutrients- a great way to use up all those farmer’s market veggies!
+Vegan, gluten-free, with a video.

 Farmers Market Vegetable Soup- a simple healthy vegan soup that is easy to make and loaded with healthy nutirients- a great way to use up all those farmers market veggies!
 Great for Sunday meal prep! #vegetarian #mealprep #veganmealprep #vegetablesoup #farmersmarket #vegansoup #healthysoup